denisbereng/dcat-ap-lu/README.md

 - **SHACL rule validation** using RDF data fragments against the DCAT-AP-LU profile
 - **Coverage reports** showing usage of profile elements among representative sample data

-The rule validation is based on the idea of behaviour-driven development (BDD), where data fragments serve as fixtures or examples and are tested with a single, naturally-described Gherkin scenario.
+The rule validation is done with [pytest-bdd](https://pytest-bdd.readthedocs.io/en/latest/#) based on the idea of [behaviour-driven development](https://cucumber.io/docs/bdd/) (BDD), where data fragments serve as fixtures or examples and are tested with a single, naturally-described [Gherkin](https://cucumber.io/docs/gherkin/reference) [scenario outline](https://pytest-bdd.readthedocs.io/en/latest/#scenario-outlines).

-The coverage reports are generated using custom Python scripts that analyse RDF data and produce reports in CSV, JSON and in some cases plain text.
+The coverage reports are generated using custom Python scripts that analyse the UML XMI, SHACL and RDF data and produce reports in CSV, JSON and in some cases plain text.

+The tests are run automatically on every push so that divergence from the model can be captured continuously, but this can be configured with the relevant GitHub CI workflow `.github/workflows/tests.yml` so as to run selectively, like on PRs only.

+_Note: Currently, due to a technicality, failures in the Gherkin tests fail the workflow, but failures in coverage report generation do not.
+Only the Gherkin tests produce a HTML report which is made available as an artefact of the workflow run.
+The coverage reports are produced as and when deemed necessary and commited directly to the repo._

 ### Testing Environment

-Python (at least version 3.9) should be installed from official sources, but [pyenv](https://github.com/pyenv/pyenv)[(-win)](https://github.com/pyenv-win/pyenv-win) and the `conda` tool (via a distribution like Anaconda) are good options as well.
+Python (at least version 3.9) should be installed from [official sources](https://www.python.org/downloads/), but [pyenv](https://github.com/pyenv/pyenv)[(-win)](https://github.com/pyenv-win/pyenv-win) and the [conda](https://docs.conda.io/projects/conda/en/latest/index.html) tool (if you don't mind all the data science baggage) are good options as well.

-The project uses the `uv` package manager which takes care of setting up a runtime environment.
+The project uses the [uv](https://docs.astral.sh/uv/) package manager which takes care of setting up a runtime environment.
 You may still prefer to create a local virtual environment beforehand which will isolate the installation from your system Python:

 ```bash
 python -m venv .venv